-Line-tended SCUBA diving is restricted to the same limits as non-tethered, freeswimming SCUBA mode (Section 4.5.3).
+Line-tended SCUBA diving is restricted to the same limits as non-tethered, free-swimming SCUBA mode (Section 4.5.3).

-- 6.9.6 Tender Responsibilities. - A. It is the tender's responsibility to ensure the diver receives proper care while topside and underwater. - B. While the diver is submerged, the tender handles the tending line and communicates with the diver via line-pull signals. - C. Line-tended divers and tenders may develop additional line pull signals, but all divers and tenders must know standard line signals adapted from the USN. - 6.9.7 Emergency Procedures. - A. Entanglement. - 1.
+- 6.9.6 Tender Responsibilities. - A. It is the tender's responsibility to ensure the diver receives proper care while topside and underwater. - B. While the diver is submerged, the tender maintains tension on the tending line and communicates with the diver via line-pull signals. - C. Line-tended divers and tenders may develop additional line pull signals, but all divers and tenders must know standard line signals adapted from the USN. - 6.9.7 Emergency Procedures. - A. Entanglement. - 1.
 The diver will notify topside personnel via line-pull signals and attempt to clear the entanglement. - 2.
-If unable to clear the entanglement, the diver will notify topside personnel via linepull signals, detach - 6.9.8 Proficiency. - 1) the tending line and ascend to the surface.
+If unable to clear the entanglement, the diver will notify topside personnel via linepull signals, detach - 6.9.8 Proficiency. - 1) Line Tenders and Line Tended Standby Divers shall participate in a minimum of one (1) rescue drill annually to maintain proficiency.